 So, the issue with that is people will judge the way your business website looks.
 If it’s not as professional-looking, customers might negatively perceive your brand.
 A professional image is one of the many foundations of gaining trust with your audience.

 If your website looks like it was made by someone who didn’t know what they were doing, they could think the business was a scam.
+A professional developer will work with you to ensure your site is unique but follows certain standards consumers expect.

 Furthermore, website-building platforms don’t provide all the tools you need for website development.
 A custom website is more SEO-friendly (Search Engine Optimization).
 Too many website owners miss out on organic search because they have a theme and lots of plugins—making it nearly impossible to load.